 Individual counseling is beneficial when a person finds themselves facing daily challenges.
 A therapist can help by providing insight into what your triggers are and how to overcome them.
 Exploring new ways to cope will also allow you to feel in control of your emotions and reduce daily anxiety.

-PTSD can be treated with cognitive behavioral therapy (CBT), using techniques to target distressing emotions and modifying maladaptive cognitions and behaviors.8 It can also be treated with prolonged exposure (PE) and exposure-based treatment (in vivo or imaginal), eye movement desensitization and reprocessing therapy (EMDR) and dialectical behavioral therapy (DBT).
+PTSD can be treated with cognitive behavioral therapy (CBT), using techniques to target distressing emotions and modifying maladaptive cognitions and behaviors.8 It can also be treated with prolonged exposure (PE) and exposure-based treatment (in vivo or imaginal), dialectical behavioral therapy (DBT), and EMDR for PTSD.

 Couples Counseling